-The Commission's Rule determination
+The Commission's draft Rule determination

-The Commission's Rule as Made is a more preferable Rule.
-It incorporates many of the features proposed in the Rule change request; in particular the introduction of a mechanism to index the MPC and CPT.
-However the Rule as Made adopts the Consumer Price Index (CPI), rather than the Stage 2 PPI as originally proposed.
+The Commission's draft decision is to make a more preferable Rule.
+The draft Rule incorporates many of the features proposed in the Rule change request, in particular the introduction of a mechanism to index the MPC and CPT.

-The Proponent's proposal for an annual review of the appropriateness of indexation is also replaced by a requirement for a four-yearly comprehensive review of the Reliability Standard and Settings, including indexation, to be undertaken by the Reliability Panel.
-This will replace the current biennial review process.
+However, the draft Rule utilises the Consumer Price Index (CPI), rather than the Stage 2 PPI, for this purpose.
+It also does not adopt the Proponent's proposal for an annual review of the appropriateness of indexation.
+Instead, the draft Rule includes a requirement for a four-yearly comprehensive review of the Reliability Standard and

+Settings, including indexation, to be undertaken by the Reliability Panel.
+This would replace the current biennial review process.

-Reasons for the Commission's Rule determination
+Reasons for the Commission's draft Rule determination

-The Commission is satisfied that the Rule as Made meets the Rule making test in that it is likely to contribute to the achievement of the National Electricity Objective (NEO).
-Moreover, the Commission is satisfied that the Rule as Made is likely to better contribute to the achievement of the NEO than the proposed Rule.
+The Commission is satisfied that the draft Rule meets the Rule making test in that it is likely to contribute to the achievement of the National Electricity Objective (NEO).
+Moreover, the Commission is satisfied that the draft Rule is likely to better contribute to the achievement of the NEO than the proposed Rule.

-In particular, the Commission considers that the Rule as Made is likely to contribute to more efficient investment in electricity services for the long term interests of consumers of electricity with respect to the price and reliability of supply of electricity.
+In particular, the Commission considers that the draft Rule is likely to contribute to more efficient investment in electricity services for the long term interests of consumers of electricity with respect to the price and reliability of supply of electricity.
 This is because it will promote greater certainty for investors, incentivising an efficient level of investment consistent with the meeting of the Reliability Standard.

-In coming to this view, the Commission considers that the Rule as Made will:
+In coming to this view, the Commission considers that the draft Rule will: